 A study by KPMG states that 58% of online customers shop online because they can buy at any hour of the day.
 But, a barrier to B2C growth can be the complexity and cost of logistics.

 Key Takeaway: It is important for businesses that they integrate data analytics and social supply chains to lower the costs.
 Also, SMB’s can opt for a logistics platform to ensure smooth functioning.

 3. Customers-to-Customers (C2C)

 This model consists of an electronic transaction between the two customers.
 Usually, they transact through the third party that provides a platform to those two customers.
 Websites that sell old items are examples of the C2C eCommerce model.

 Think of eBay.
 It is one of the most popular platforms that enable consumers to sell to other consumers.

 4. Customers-to-Business (C2B)

-This model is a complete reversal of B2C model and is relevant for crowdsourcing projects.
+This model is a complete reversal of the B2C model and is relevant for crowdsourcing projects.
 It’s not the consumers who are investing money in something, but the organization.
 Usually, individuals create their products or services and sell them to companies.
-It usually covers proposals for company sites or logos, royalty free photographs, freelancer services, design elements and more.
+It usually covers proposals for company sites or logos, royalty-free photographs, freelancer services, design elements and more.

 Companies such as Shutterstock rely on user photos.
 Moreover, freelance sites like Fiverr features all kinds of user-provided services like copywriting and sound effects.
 C2B model provides businesses with something they want to extract from consumers, maybe a press release written by an expert or valuable feedback on their new product.